 I’m on the board and volunteer for the Friends of the Fort Worth Library.
 We have a book store where we sell discards from the libarary and materials donated by the public (books, CDs, DVDs and yes we still get VHS tapes).
 The store is run primarily by volunteers.
 We also hold two large book sales each year, which take a lot of effort in hours.
 Proceeds from book sales, memberships, and other donations are used to help fund library programs that fall short of funds from the city budget.
 Our largest effort is to support the library’s year-round reading program called Worth Reading.

 MidDel proudly donated to the Twin Cities North Suburban Lockup for the Muscular Dystrophy Association!
 MDA is the world’s leading nonprofit health organization sponsoring research seeking the causes of effective treatments for neuromuscular disease, and this is the MDA’s premier fundraising program.

 MidDel was proud to donate to the Southdale YMCA‘s Y Partner and Camp!

 The Y Partner contributions go toward scholarships for qualifying candidates and the YMCA Camp donations help kids who may not be able to afford a wilderness trip have the opportunity to do it!
 Keep up the great work!

 MidDel donated to the American Animal Humane Society’s Walk for Animals!

 We were happy to support this 5-mile walk for homeless and neglected animals in Minnesota.

-MidDel spent another great day golfing for a great cause - supporting United Way at Xcel Energy's "Mulligans in Minneapolis" golf tournament!
+MidDel spent a fun day golfing for great causes; supporting four charities - BestPrep, Second Harvest Heartland, YouthCare and Wounded Warrior Project, at Xcel Energy's Mulligan's in Minneapolis golf tournament!